DataDog/documentation/content/en/cloud_cost_management/saas_costs.md

 {{% /tab %}}
 {{% tab "Confluent Cloud" %}}

-1. Create or acquire an API key with the organizational admin role in Confluent Cloud.
+1. Create or acquire an API key with the [billing admin][102] role in Confluent Cloud.
 2. Navigate to the [Confluent Cloud integration tile][101] in Datadog and click **Add Account**.
 3. Enter your Confluent Cloud account name, API key, API secret, and optionally, specify tags.
-4. Under the **Additional Options** section, click the toggle for `Collecting Billing Data`.
+4. Under the **Resources** section, click the toggle for `Collect cost data to view in Cloud Cost Management`.
 5. Click **Save**.

 Your Confluent Cloud cost data for the past 15 months can be accessed in Cloud Cost Management after 24 hours.
 To access the available data collected by each SaaS Cost Integration, see the [Data Collected section](#data-collected).